 The Peach Amaretto is one of about 10 recipes that we are doing and each one will be showcased on here as soon as I am done on Monday, Memorial Day.
 I had to post this one first because it is really one of those rare gems of a recipe that you covet the jar and wish that you were making more.
 Our plan for the evenings festivities is to use this fantastic jar to put on French Vanilla ice cream for dessert after the barbecue we are having.
 When my sister Cheryl and I tasted it that was the first thing we thought of!

 If you get a chance and get 2 lbs of peachs (4 cups cut up) take the time to make this recipe.
-The Amaretto is fantastic and because it's heated through in the water bath the almond taste is all that is left for flavor.

 Enjoy and Happy Memorial Day.
 Thanks to those who serve in our military for taking such good care of us and to the families that sacrifice being with their loved ones!